OrbiGoal/OrbiGoal/README.md

 ### Notifications
 #### Description
 This feature sends notifications to users about important updates and latest results of matches from top 5 leagues globally.
 The results of football matches are retrieved from API calls to https://www.football-data.org/.
-This feature sends notifications to users about important updates and latest results of matches from top 5 leagues globally.
-The results of football matches are retrieved from API calls to https://www.football-data.org/.

 #### Implementation Challenges
 - Push notifications without an Apple Developer Account are not possible